 4. Make a wish as you toss a coin into the magnificent Trevi Fountain.

-5. Enjoy an apertivo and watching the world go by in Piazza Navona, one of the most beautiful Baroque squares in the city.
+5. Enjoy an aperitivo and watch the world go by in Piazza Navona, one of the most beautiful Baroque squares in the city.

-6. Visit the Palazzo del Quirinale, the residence of the Italian president and former summer home of Gregory XIII, which was built in the late 16th-century.
+6. Visit the Palazzo del Quirinale, the residence of the Italian president and a former papal summer home, which was built in the late 16th century.

 7. Be amazed at the ornately decorated Palazzo Doria Pamphilj, a stunning palace that is home to galleries of amazing works of art.

-8. Enjoy a moment of peace at Chiesa del Gesu, an elaborated decorated church.
+8. Enjoy a moment of peace at Chiesa del Gesù, an elaborately decorated church.

 9. Explore the rich history of the Roman Empire at the Museo Nazionale Romano.